Yvonne Root

 What are 80% of our employee benefits that only help 20% of our employees?

-What are 80% of our overhead costs which contribute to 20% of our results?
+What are 80% of our overhead costs contributing to 20% of our results?

 As a construction contractor, you have a lot of information and a lot of tasks you need to stay on top of constantly.
 You can see that taking the time to master the habit of using the 80-20 principle will pay off.